tbranyen/tbranyen.com/README.md

 * A custom template syntax that allows code snippets to be referenced and automatically highlighted and embedded.
 * A performant Node.js Cluster-based server that will spawn to your core count.
+* Static output to eliminate pegging the Git repository on every reload.
+* Theming and easy configuration to customize on your own.
+* Optimization of HTML, CSS, and JavaScript.
+* Internationalization support.

 ### Getting started ###